 The Project Management Office (PMO) is responsible for the reports in project and portfolio management (PPM).

-This task encompasses not only the structure and the selection of the presented information.
-Among the PMO responsibilities there is another important task that is not always easy.
+This task encompasses not only the structure and the selection of the information presented.
+Among the PMO functions there is another important task that is not always easy.
 It has to ensure the quality of the reports with regard to currency and correctness.

 It would be ideal if the PMO put reports at the very beginning.
 In such a case, the PPM system would be planned around the reports and their users.

-For reports make you realize what is happening and what needs to be decided.
+For project management reports make you realize what is happening and what needs to be decided.
 They help you focus on the essentials and get the most out of your PPM system.

 But this is only half the battle.
 To enable you to react to the developments in the project environment really quickly, your reports need to be up to date and flexible, too.

-The subsequent chapter will introduce you to the requirements for reports in project and portfolio management.
+Below, you will read about the requirements for reports in project, portfolio and resource management.

 Special Download: 10 Vital PMO Success Factors (PDF file)